-To provide state of the art public works facilities for the Public Services Department that will support current and future Department missions and tasks and provide adequate space for personnel, equipment, and material in order for the Town to provide high quality services to the Town’s residents now and in the future.
+To build a state-of-the-art public services operations center that will provide adequate space for personnel, equipment, and material in order for the Town to provide high-quality services to the Town’s residents now and in the future.

 Master Plan Cost: $250,000

 - Storm Drain install on Transfer Yard: RCP completed on all of the south site.